ShindouMihou/Lavalink-Client/README.md

 # Common pitfalls
 If you are experiencing problems with playing audio or joining a voice channel with Lavalink please check to see if all these apply to you:

-1. You are adding the Lavalink instance to your JDABuilder *before* building it.
+1. You are adding the Lavalink instance to your DiscordApi *before* building it.
 Lavalink must be able to receive the ready event.
 2. You don't have multiple Lavalink instances.
-3. You don't attempt to join a voice channel via JDA directly.
+3. You don't attempt to join a voice channel via Javacord directly (for example, **DO NOT** `someVoiceChannel.connect()` but instead `link.connect(someVoiceChannel)`).

-# Using this client without JDA
-Since this client has been rewritten to be generic, it is possible to write custom implementations of the abstract `Lavalink` and `Link` classes.

-The client was made generic with FredBoat in mind, but if you need generics for your own purposes, you can open an issue and I can elaborate on this brief documentation.